yeeking/vimeo-account-downloader/README.md

 I wrote it so I could back up my videos as simply as possible.

-It doesn't check if it has downloaded things already, just downloads everything.
+It does a basic check to see if it has already downloaded things before it does it.